Shenker93/jmh-time-comparison-benchmark/readme.md

 Just use _mvn clean install_ command.
 You will get _benchmarks.jar_ file in _target_ directory as a result.
-Just use _java -jar target/benchmarks.jar command to start benchmarking.
+Just use _java -jar target/benchmarks.jar_ command to start benchmarking.

 **DATA**

 To compare some loop- and stream-based approaches lists (actually ArrayList) of different length and data (random and all-the-same elements) are used.

+To compare IO and NIO approaches to file reading _resources/test.txt_ file is used.
+Benchmark is running in single thread mode now.

 **BENCHMARKING**